tldr-pages/tldr/README.md

 - Adding examples or improving the content of an existing page.
 - Translating pages into different languages.

-All `tldr` pages are written in markdown, so they can be edited fairly simply.
+All `tldr` pages are written in markdown, so they can be edited fairly simply and changes can be submitted as pull requests here.

 We strive to maintain a [welcoming and collaborative](GOVERNANCE.md) community.
 If it's your first time contributing, have a look at the [contributing guidelines](CONTRIBUTING.md), and go ahead!